Leiden-Cell-Observatory/Leiden-Cell-Observatory.github.io/docs/omero/downloading.md

 # Downloading and Exporting Data

-This section covers how to download and export data from OMERO.
+This page describes how to download and export data from OMERO.

-## Web Interface Downloads
+## OMERO.web Downloads

 ### Quick Downloads
 Access downloads through the OMERO web interface: